Table of Contents

 App Store Optimization (ASO)

-- Use relevant keywords in your title and description
+- Use relevant keywords in your title and description.

-- Add high-quality screenshots and video previews
+- Add high-quality screenshots and video previews.

-- Encourage user ratings and reviews
+- Encourage users to leave ratings and reviews.

 7. Promote the App